 Large ships are here to stay — and they make sense from a business perspective.
 But as we think about safety and reducing the number of incidents and accidents across a fleet, it’s important to take into account the risks larger ships create:

-- The larger the vessel, the more investment and cargo is at risk should an incident occur
+- The larger the vessel, the more investment and cargo are at risk should an incident occur

-- With more cargo comes more chances of hazardous materials interacting with one another, or mis-declared dangerous goods
+- With more cargo comes more chances of hazardous materials interacting with one another or mis-declared as dangerous goods

 - Rough seas and big storms can create unsafe conditions, leading to container damage, collapse, or loss

 - Larger ships require specific rescue, salvage, and refuge needs that many ports can’t meet

 While ships grow larger, crew size remains the same or smaller, averaging 15-20 crew members for a ship that can take a half hour just to walk across.

 With a wide variety of tasks to accomplish over a vast industrial workspace, it’s impossible to have eyes everywhere at once.
 Crew members work 24/7 and are expected to handle industrial tasks, maintenance, safety, and navigation in extreme conditions.
 All this comes at a time when the demands on crew members are changing as ships implement new technologies, handle compliance requirements, and manage larger ships.

 That is, if you can even find a crew to hire.
 The maritime industry is no exception when it comes to the “Great Resignation.”
 Major players now offer huge bonuses and perks to retain their seafarers, from Maersk offering $1000 bonuses and HMM offering a 7.9% raise.
 Yet, the job remains challenging for seafarers everywhere.

 All shipping companies already have safety protocols and legal compliance in place, but making sure the crew follows protocols and incorporates safety measures proactively is another thing entirely.